Qumulo/docs/administrator-guide/network-multitenancy/configuring-management-protocols.md

 * To disable access, use the `--disable-web-ui` flag.

-In the following example, the cluster begins to serve the Web UI on TCP ports 80 and 433 on all networks assigned to the tenant.
+In the following example, the cluster begins to serve the Qumulo Core Web UI on TCP ports 80 and 433 on all networks assigned to the tenant.

 ```bash
 $ qq multitenancy_modify_tenant \